 Most ALS patients have normal lungs, and by the time the result of an arterial blood gas test (the gold standard of respiratory failure) shows hypoxia, in addition to hypercapnia, respiratory muscle weakness is profound and, without assisted ventilation, the prognosis is likely to be limited to months or weeks.
 Analysis of arterial blood gas tension is at times a useful adjunct to other measures of respiratory function.
 Progressive respiratory muscle weakness results in hypercapnic ventilatory failure and chronic respiratory acidosis.
 Renal excretion of hydrogen ions in exchange for bicarbonate ions compensates for this by raising plasma bicarbonate, which increases chloride excretion.
-Therefore, chronic hypercapnia will result in reduced venous chloride and raised venous bicarbonate rises and chloride falls to abnormal levels close to death.
-In the latter study, the mean (range) time from detection of hypercapnia is a pre-terminal event.
+Therefore, chronic hypercapnia will result in reduced venous chloride and raised venous bicarbonate.
+Two studies in ALS^{19,20} have shown that venous bicarbonate rises and chloride falls to abnormal levels close to death.
+In the latter study, the mean (range) time from detection of abnormality to death was 2.2 (0.5-6) months, suggesting that the development of hypercapnia is a pre-terminal event.